Nigeria Fellowship

 Time commitment:

-Incubation track: ~10–12 hours per week, including one intensive in-person week
+• Incubation track: ~10–12 hours per week, plus one intensive in-person week

 This programme is designed for individuals who are serious about impact and ready to commit consistent, focused effort.